hanipubaidur/MoneyFlow/README.md

   - **Custom color for each expense category, shown in expense charts**

 - **Reports & Analysis:**
   Full financial reports, cashflow charts, category breakdowns, monthly analytics, and Excel export.
+  **Select any date to see report and analytics for that day.
+If no data, income/expense will show 0.**

 - **Responsive & User Friendly:**
   Modern UI, works great on both mobile and desktop.